University of Southampton

 Academics & Curriculum

-The University of Southampton is an ideal study abroad destinations for students seeking to take courses in the Humanities and/or Music.
-Music students will especially enjoy the beautiful practice and performance facilities on campus, as well as the performances by Southampton students throughout cafes and pubs in Southampton.
-The available humanities courses range across multiple fields: Archaeology, English, Film, History, Modern Languages, and Philosophy.
+The University of Southampton is an ideal study abroad destination for students seeking to take courses in the Humanities and/or Music.
+Music students will especially enjoy the beautiful practice and performance facilities on campus, as well as the performances by Southampton students throughout cafes and pubs in the city.
+The available humanities courses range across multiple fields: Archaeology, Art, English, Film, History, Modern Languages, and Philosophy.

 Accommodation & Meals